hatimsidhpurwala/Artiset-Data-Engineer-Assignment---2-DATA-Science-Assignment--Hatim-sidhpurwala-SPSU/README.md

-# artiset-mysql-assignment-Hatim-sidhpurwala-spsu
+# Artiset-Data Engineer Assignment - 2 (DATA Science Assignment)-Hatim-sidhpurwala-SPSU
 Artiset Data Science Interview Task(Assignment) using MySQL
-# Artiset Data Science – MySQL Assignment

 This project was created as part of the Artiset interview process for the Data Science role.